gassayy/gassa.github.io/about-me.md

 software stack as the following list:

 * __The application framework layer__: RTDroid provides a real-time programming model for real-time application development.
-RTDroid's programming model inherits the Android's event driven model and alters the conventional garbage collection to an on-stack memory management.
-The on-stack memory management perseves memory bound for the object allocation in each component, assures constant cost for memory reclamation and prevent dangling reference with runtime assginment checks.
+The RTDroid's programming model inherits the Android's event driven model and alters the conventional garbage collection to an on-stack memory management.
+The on-stack memory management perseves memory bound for object allocation in each component, assures constant cost for memory reclamation and prevents dangling reference by using runtime assginment checks.

   From a developer's point of view, our real-time components extend Android